Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 Mexician Myths and Stereotypes

-This article attempts to narrows some of the myths and misconceptions down and will give you the low down as to why they are untrue.
+Below I will attempt to narrows some of the myths and misconceptions down to give you the low down as to why they are so untrue.

-Also, in this list, you’ll notice how there are some that are close to the truth, and others that are just flat-out lies.
+Also, in this list, you’ll notice how there are some that are close to the truth, and others that are just flat-out lies, so please approach them with caution.

 1. Mexico is dangerous